tagspaces/tagspaces/README.md

     $ npm install

-Note: we have two package.json in `release/app` for the native dependencies and `/` you need to run `npm install` twice.

-The last command will automatically build the application with webpack.
-Now it is time to install all the TagSpaces extensions:

-    $ npm run install-ext-node

 Starting from v4 of the application, a web service is running locally as a separate process.
 The web service is responsible for the search index creation and the generation of the thumbnails for most of the images formats.
 A key is required in order for the main application to communicate with the web server.
 It should be generated from webpack script in the `.env` file located in `release/app` folder.
 This is an example for an .env file.

     KEY=a_custom_key